mvillion/corrxor/README.md

 ## Overview

-Correlatation of a received signal with a reference signal can be computed using np.convolve(sig, ref, "valid") on signed integer values.
+Correlation of a received signal with a reference signal can be computed using np.convolve(sig, ref, "valid") on signed integer values.
 Faster implementation can be searched for unsigned integer values with only a few bits for both received and reference signals.

 In the special case with only 1 (signed) bit for both, products can be implemented using xor.

-On 32-bit machines, 32 multiplications can be performed in a single cycles but accumulations can be longer if popcount instruction is not available.
+On 32-bit machines, 32 multiplications can be performed in a single cycle but accumulations may require many more cycles if popcount instruction is not available.

 ### Introductory results

-Goertzel is indeed faster than FFT.
+FFS

 ![Alt text](media/intro_cost_db.png?raw=true "Goertzel vs DFT vs FFT (cost)")